T20X/notes/C++Allocators.md

+# global allocation function

+- it is cannot allocate data for static objects, exceptions, thread-local objects
+- courutine state on the other hand gets allocted by global allocation function

 # dynamic memory

 Objects can be created dynamically during program execution, using new-expressions ([expr.new]), and destroyed using delete-expressions ([expr.delete]).
 A C++ implementation provides access to, and management of, dynamic storage via the global allocation functions operator new and operator new[] and the global deallocation functions operator delete and operator delete[].